TwoBitMachines/FlareEngineDocs/source/saving/worldVariables.rst

 World Variables
 +++++++++++++++

-These components allow you to create data that can be easily referenced.
-This data is also automatically saved and restored during runtime to preserve important information.
-The four types of variables used are **Float**, **Bool**, **String**, and **Vector3**.
-The **Health** component is also part of this group; it inherits from Float
+These components create easily referenced data that is automatically saved and restored during runtime to preserve information.
+They consist of **Float**, **Bool**, **String**, and **Vector3** variables, as well as the **Health** component, which inherits from Float.

-Each of these variables can be linked to a corresponding Scriptable Object.
-For example, if using the Health component, the **WorldFloatSO** (Scriptable Object) that belongs to it can be used as a reference for UI elements to display the character's health.
-Any other system, like an enemy AI, can also read this value to change its behavior.
+They are extremely useful for remembering game state.
+A common use case it to use World Bool to remember unlocked doors.

-This will help decouple your systems.
+Each variable can also be linked to a corresponding Scriptable Object.
+For instance, the Health component's associated **WorldFloatSO** can be used as a reference for UI elements to display the character's health, or by an enemy AI to alter its behavior, helping to decouple systems.

 Float And Health
 ================

-Both the Float and Health components work very similarly.
-The Health component just implements a few extra properties.
+The Float and Health components have similar functionality, with Health having some additional properties.

-This class makes use of something called a **tempValue**.
-The temporary value simply makes it easier to save or delete the current value in case it needs to revert.
-One scenario is where the Float variable is being used to collect coins.
-Perhaps you want the coin amount that hasn't been saved to be lost when the player dies or the game resets.
-The tempValue will make it easy to remove the unsaved coin amount.
-You will need to call the appropriate methods to work with this value, and typically, you will also want to use the Save Manually Only option, so you can control this value completely.
+For advance use, both components can make use of a temporary value to make it easier to save or delete the current value.
+For example, if the Float variable is being used to collect coins, the tempValue can be automatically cleared to remove unsaved coins when the player dies or the game resets.
+To work with the temporary value, you must call the appropriate methods, and use the Save Manually Only option to have complete control over it.

 .. tip::
  Float can be treated as a boolean by setting its value to either 1 or 0 (True or False).